parhelia512/libjavasdl/README.md

 It is not necessary for accessing constants, because they are mere values.
 Therefore, they are placed in a separate class to avoid triggering premature DLL/so loading.

+### SDL Structures

+SDL works with structures, which are translated 1:1 to Java as classes (such as `SDL_Point` or `SDL_Rect`).
+However, for the sake of efficiency, there are sometimes overloaded methods present in the code:

+-   One signature accepts Java objects as parameters (it serializes them to off-heap C memory), Such as `SDL_RenderDrawPoints(SDL_Renderer renderer, List<SDL_Point> points)`

+-   Another signature that accepts just a [Pointer](https://java-native-access.github.io/jna/4.2.1/com/sun/jna/Pointer.html) (you are responsible for filling the data into memory - for maximum speed).
+    Such as `SDL_RenderDrawPoints(SDL_Renderer renderer, Pointer points, int count)`.